Self-consistent

 .

-Newton law for gravitational force between two Stoney masses can be written
+gravitational force between two Stoney masses can be written as:

 ,

-gravitational constant, and – the mass of proton and electron, and – mass of the star-analogue of proton and the planet-analogue of electron,
+– mass of the star-analogue of proton and the

 Strong